The Securitisation Law Review: France

 iii A regime largely derogating from bankruptcy law and protecting creditors

-In addition to the derogations from bankruptcy law referred to in the preceding paragraphs, OT and their transactions are substantially exempt from ordinary bankruptcy law.
+In addition to the derogations from bankruptcy law referred to in the preceding paragraphs, OTs and their transactions are substantially exempt from ordinary bankruptcy law.

 iv Flexible and secure decision-making rules